mordachai/live-actors/README.md

 - Outline around the silhouette,
 - Two independent outlines: **Portrait / Viseme** and **Avatar**.
 - You can set the thickness (width) of both indenpendently.
-- Player Colour: it will assume the user color defined in Foundry for each player.
+- Player Colour: it will assume the user color defined in Foundry User Configuration for each player.
 NPCs will pick GM Colour.
 - Using a Ring speak indicator will make it glow with the user color when speaking.

 ---